jordansissel/experiments/ruby/eventmachine-speed/README.md

        eventmachine | jruby/  1.9.2 |    61.95 | 161420.50   (--1.9 --fast)
        eventmachine | jruby/  1.8.7 |    60.71 | 164714.80

-I also ran the basic test here with Rubinius, but after 2.5 minutes, still not complete, and using more than 500MB of ram and growing, I aborted.

 # porter.rb results (--wire syslog --iterations 1_000_000)

      implementation |  platform     | duration | rate